-Mauna Kea as a kuahu to the unions of Wākea and Papahānaumoku, as well as, Wākea and Ho'ohōkūkalani, ties the Hawaiian people to the elder Hawai'i, and Hawai'i to them.
+Mauna Kea as a kuahu to the unions of Wākea and Papahānaumoku, as well as, Wākea and Hoʻohōkūkalani, ties the Hawaiian people to the elder Hawaii, and Hawaii to them.
 The physical prominence of Mauna Kea as well as its stationing nearest to the heavens holds a spiritual significance for the Hawaiian people, a significance that can be expressed in likening the mountain to a sacred altar.
 This concept is best articulated through the work of Uncle Ed, one of the original members of Kahu Kū Mauna (Guardians of the Mountain) and a cultural practitioner with intimate knowledge of Mauna Kea.
 Uncle Ed describes the mountain as the physical manifestation of a lananu'u mamao, a sacred tower located within a heiau at and upon which worship takes place and offerings to the gods are made.
-As Malo (1851) relates, lananu'u mamao are constructed with three kahua (levels), the lowest and least restricted being the lana, which was used for the priests and their attendants.
+As Malo (1851) relates, lananu'u mamao are constructed with three kahua (levels), the lowest and least restricted being the lana, which was used for the bestowal of offerings.
+The second kahua is called the nu'u, and is more sacred - being reserved for the priests and their attendants.
 The third and most sacred kahua is the mamao where only the high priest and king were allowed to ascend.
 At times of ritual significance, the lananu'u mamao was draped in 'oloa (fine white kapa), and in appearance was perhaps not unlike the upper slopes of Mauna Kea draped in snow.